| Overview | Group | Tree | Graph | Index | Concepts |

 solver to delete that allocated memory.

-Use the member function IloSolver::addMemoryManager
+Use the member function IloSolver::addMemoryManager to add a

 memory manager to a solver.
 That member function will add the memory manager